Frankie Goes To Hollywood

 The Liverpool band's first single, "Relax", was infamously banned by BBC Radio 1 DJ Mike Reid for its explicit lyrics.
 "Relax, don't do it when you wanna go to it" which referred to holding back from ejaculation - pretty tame by today's standards!

-The video was also banned as it was also deemed to be too sexually explicit.
-Well, a fat guy who looks like Emperor Nero pulling down his pants and appearing to urinate on the lead singer is pretty disgusting.
+The video was also banned from daytime TV as it was also deemed to be too sexually explicit.
+Well, a fat guy who looks like Emperor Nero pulling down his pants and appearing to either urinate or ejaculate on the lead singer is pretty disgusting.
 I remember the band's manager, Paul Morley, stating in a TV interview that the guy was "urinating", although the song is about ejaculation, which is why I have always been a little confused about what he is actually doing.

 Of course, after the ban, the single then rocketed to No.1 and stayed there for five weeks, and even today it remains in the top ten best-selling UK singles chart, having sold over 2 million copies.
 "Relax" also re-entered the UK charts and reached No.2 whilst the follow-up single, "Two Tribes", was still hogging the limelight at No.1.
 The ban also helped sales of Now That's What I Call Music 2, on which, "Relax" featured.